White Township, New Jersey

 White Township is a township in Warren County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 4,606, a decrease of 276 (−5.7%) from the 2010 census count of 4,882, which in turn reflected an increase of 637 (+15.0%) from the 4,245 counted in the 2000 census.

 White Township was incorporated as a township by an act of the New Jersey Legislature on April 9, 1913, from portions of Oxford Township, based on the results of a referendum held on May 1, 1913, making it the second-youngest township in the county.

-The township was named after Alexander White, who came to the area sometime before 1760 and built a stone mansion called "The White House" near a place called Roxburg.
+History

+The township was named after Alexander White I, who came to the area sometime before 1760 and built a stone mansion called "White Hall".In 1762 the wife of Alexander, Mary McMurtrie's father Joseph McMurtrie died.
+In his will he gave his children his lands, in (part) the will states, "Mary shall build at the springs, at the line under little hill and have it for her lifetime".
+The couple would build their stone mansion there, and it would go-on to be described as " the most formidable dwelling", and "most enduring monument to colonial times" in Warren County.
+General George Washington and William Henry Harrison stopped at "White Hall" on their way back from the Sun Inn, in Bethlehem, Pennsylvania, to Washington's encampment in Morristown.
+William Henry Harrison delivered a presidential campaign speech from the balcony.
+White Hall would burned down in 1924.

 Geography

 According to the United States Census Bureau, the township had a total area of 27.90 square miles (72.27 km2), including 27.37 square miles (70.88 km2) of land and 0.54 square miles (1.39 km2) of water (1.92%).
 The township is located in the Kittatinny Valley which is a section of the Great Appalachian Valley that stretches for 700 mi from Canada to Alabama.

-Bridgeville (with a 2010 Census population of 106), Brookfield (675) and Buttzville (146) are census-designated places and unincorporated communities located within the township.
+Bridgeville (with a 2020 Census population of 229), Brookfield (727) and Buttzville (205) are census-designated places and unincorporated communities located within the township.

 Other unincorporated communities, localities and place names located partially or completely within the township include Cornish, Foul Rift, Hazen, Little York, Manunka Chunk, Sarepta and Summerfield.

 Mount No More is a mountain that is part of the New York–New Jersey Highlands of the Appalachian Mountains.
 The summit rises to 1142 ft.

 White Township borders the Warren County municipalities of Belvidere, Harmony Township, Hope Township, Knowlton Township, Liberty Township, Oxford Township and Washington Township.